Digital menu board

 Conclusion • Learnings

-There is less emphasis on pretty pixels and more on the experience & hard data that drove the final result.
-That is, we need to reach a good relevant visual answer for a problem statement and its intended solution.
+In UX design, there's less focus on flashy visuals and more emphasis on the user experience and the hard data that drives the final result.
+We're basically on a quest to find the perfect visual answer for a specific problem and its intended solution.

 Let's connect.